 Your passport to learning about Milwaukee’s contribution to the regional Great Lakes maritime operations is the North Point Lighthouse Museum.

 The museum exhibits items, records, and works of art from the lighthouse and its many keepers.

 A Fresnel lens is prominently displayed in the museum, with a thorough explanation of how it functions.

 Along with personal scrapbooks and wreckage artifacts, it includes panels describing and illustrating the lighthouse keepers’ history, responsibilities, and heritage.

 The North Point Lighthouse Museum brings the fascinating history of this period to life.
 The museum’s hours are subject to change, so double-check before visiting.

 Harry and Peg Bradley once lived at the Lynden Sculpture Garden.

-They welcomed visitors in May 2010 so that everyone might take in the peace and beauty that have made these 40 acres of woodlands famous.
+They welcomed visitors in May 2010 so everyone could take in the peace and beauty that had made these 40 acres of woodlands famous.